nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/mosh_django_tutorial.md

 ---
-title: "Learning Django (Part 1 - Mosh's Tutorial)"
+title: "Learning Django Part 1: Views, Templates and Debugging"
 layout: inner
 post_link: 'nicholas-ko-zy.github.io/blog/mosh_django_tutorial.html'
 publish_date: 2025-03-08
 ---

 <!-- omit in toc -->
-# Learning about Django from Mosh
+# Picking up Django from Mosh's Tutorial

- This post documents what I've learnt from a Django tutorial on Youtube.
-I'm learning Django so I can eventually build a GIS web app.
+ This post documents my introduction to Django - specifically, how Django converts Python code into a website.
+I also learnt how to use the debugger in VS Code.
+I used [this youtube tutorial by Mosh.](https://www.youtube.com/watch?v=rHux0gMZ3Eg) I'm learning Django so I can eventually build a GIS web app.
 Some ideas I've had for the web app are:

 * A map that displays the schedule of what's on at my favourite music venues and cinemas.
 I don't like visiting 5 different websites to plan my weekend.
 Why not have a site that puts all events in one place?
 (Not that my weekends are *that* free now that I'm writing this blog...) 🙄

 * A map to visualise solving the Capacitated Vehicle Routing Problem using real-world locations but without real-time traffic data.
 I'm thinking of getting the vertices and edges from OpenStreetMap.

 There are many video tutorials promising to take you from zero to hero in the shortest amount of time.
-I ended up landing on [this one](https://www.youtube.com/watch?v=rHux0gMZ3Eg).
-I thought the tutorial was easy enough to follow but it's [incomplete](#conclusion).
+I thought Mosh's tutorial was easy enough to follow but it is [incomplete](#conclusion).

 Nonetheless, here's a summary of what I learnt from Mosh's tutorial: